 85th Legislative Session

-The 85th Texas Legislature convened on January 10, 2017, and Texas CASA is is hard at work championing child welfare bills and our legislative priorities that broadly recognize the need to systemically improve the child protection system in a variety of ways.
+The 85th Texas Legislature convened on January 10, 2017, and Texas CASA is hard at work championing child welfare bills and our legislative priorities that broadly recognize the need to systemically improve the child protection system in a variety of ways.
 Visit our 85th Legislature Bill Tracker to stay up to date on important child welfare bills.
 We will be updating the bill tracker frequently to notify the Texas CASA network on the status of each of these bills in the legislative process, and regarding other bills we think can create meaningful change for the children we advocate for.

 84th Legislative Session